avishek376/Scaler-Problem-Solving/Intermediate/Intermediate DSA: Introduction to Problem Solving/Assignment/Q4. Power function/QUESTION.md

 You are given two integers A and B.

-You have to find the value of AB.
+You have to find the value of A^B.

 NOTE: The value of answer is always less than or equal to 109.